Pod-Point/homestead/docs/InstallationAndUse.md

 ```

 <a id="running-the-development-environment--running-the-development-environment-day-to-day"></a>
-## Running it on a Day to Day Basis
+## Running It on a Day to Day Basis

 If no provisioning if needed, just run the following command from anywhere: